DeeIdowu/Robofriends/README.md

 Welcome to my Robofriends web application, a simply demonstration of ReactJS competence, via usage of the likes of npm packages such as tachyons, api: robohash for the card and images of the robots also installation of fonts for styling.
 This project displays the power of ReactJS via use of components, states and props.

+The project itself derives from Udemy Course: Complete Web Developer 2018

-Below is a screenshot of the web app, take a gander:
+## Below is a screenshot of the web app, take a gander:
 ![screen shot 2018-12-13 at 1 38 25 pm](https://user-images.githubusercontent.com/38046425/49959745-7391df00-fedc-11e8-90c1-8fa07c6c72bf.png)